tue-robotics/tue_robocup/challenge_final/README.md

 Robot drives arbitrarily and detect humans, says hi --> detect waving person Goes to waving victim, interact with it
 Robot calls neighbor for help using telegram
-Robot gets called by a doorbell (external queue) --> Goes to the doorbell and guides neighbor to victim Outro
+Robot navigates to the door and guides neighbor to victim Outro
 ```